-*** Martin Luther King Adventure Playground is currently closed for improvements .
-During the closure period, the old building on-site will be demolished and a temporary building put in place.
+Martin Luther King Adventure Playground is currently closed for improvements .
+We now have a temporary building and are waiting for toilets and electricity to be installed.

 Martin Luther King Adventure Playground takes up a whole corner of Paradise Park and is a special place just for children.
 Our friendly staff love meeting new children and welcoming old friends and there are a range of activities happening every day.
 At present Islington Play Association does not provide any childcare for children aged 6 and upwards.

 MLK is named for the famous civil rights activist and it was set up with money from his foundation because it is a place where all children can play together in peace.

 “Peace is not merely a distant goal that we seek, but a means by which we arrive at that goal.”

 Dr. Martin Luther King, Jr.

 In 1968 (the year of Martin Luther King’s assassination) this area of Islington was crowded and condemned; there were high levels of poverty and racial tension amongst local people.
 A parent group approached the Greater London Council to set up a temporary adventure playground here, on what was then a demolition site of 10 acres.
 It was the only open space for children to play on at the time and proved to be an instant success.
 As a result, the parent group were given a quarter acre space, including the disused Woodbine factory building on a permanent basis.
 Originally funded by The Martin Luther King Foundation and Christian Aid and later funded by Islington Council, the Adventure playground has welcomed generations of Islington’s children to play.